zappala/cs260-examples/node-sql/README.md

 # Using a SQL database with Node.js

-** Please wait before doing this activity, I need to update the instructions.**

 A SQL or relational database contains a set of tables, with relationships between the tables.
 Basic SQL statements include the following: